Feedback computability on Cantor space: Feedback machines and Borel maps

-\begin{claim} $C_{\mbf{\eta}}^\alpha$ is a Borel code of the set of all $Y$ extending $\eta$ such that the behavior of $\<f\>^{X, Y}(n)$ on the first $k$-many steps agrees with that of $\nu$, and for which the tree of computations has height at most $\alpha$. \end{claim} \begin{proof} Our proof that these codes satisfy our theorem proceeds by induction on $\alpha$.
-Notice by conditions (i) and (ii) that if $\alpha = 0$ then $C_{\mbf{\eta}}^\alpha$ satisfies the claim.
+\begin{clm} $C_{\mbf{\eta}}^\hatalpha$ is a Borel code of the set of all $Y$ extending $\eta$ such that the behavior of $\<f\>^{X, Y}(n)$ on the first $k$-many steps agrees with that of $\nu$, and for which the tree of computations has height at most $\hatalpha$. \end{clm} \begin{proof} Our proof that these codes satisfy our theorem proceeds by induction on $\alpha$.
+Notice by conditions (i) and (ii) that if $\alpha = 0$ then $C_{\mbf{\eta}}^\hatalpha$ satisfies the claim.

-But then by induction on $\alpha$ and condition (iii), $D_{\mbf{\eta}, i}^\alpha$ is a Borel code for those $Y$ extending $\eta$ for which the $i$th halting call agree with $\nu$ and the tree of subcomputations has height $< \alpha$.
-This then implies that $C_{\mbf{\eta}}^\alpha$ satisfies the claim. \end{proof}
+But then by induction on $\alpha$ and condition (iii), $D_{\mbf{\eta}, i}^\hatalpha$ is a Borel code for those $Y$ extending $\eta$ for which the $i$th halting call agree with $\nu$ and the tree of subcomputations has height $< \alpha$.
+This then implies that $C_{\mbf{\eta}}^\hatalpha$ satisfies the claim. \end{proof}

 It is then straightforward to check from Claim~\ref{Borel codes of oracles satisfying a condition:Claim 1} that these definitions satisfy the proposition. \end{proof}

 Before moving on to the main application of Proposition~\ref{Borel codes of oracles satisfying a condition}, it is worth taking a moment to highlight the importance of the ordinal $\alpha$.
 Specifically, if we did not have a uniform bound on the height of the tree of subcomputations we were considering, we might accidentally make a halting query which would cause our computation to freeze --- causing the entire construction to break.
 However, we show in Lemma~\ref{bound on feedback tree for feedback computable functions} that this is not an issue, as there will always be a single bound on all trees of subcomputations, which is itself feedback computable from $X$.